CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_01_Configuring_security_in_Windows_Server.md

 ## Exercise 2: Locating problematic accounts

+In this exercise, you will use PowerShell to locate accounts with security risks, including non-expiring passwords and inactive accounts, and apply remediation actions.

 ### Task 1: Locate and reconfigure domain accounts with non-expiring passwords

+In this task, you will identify Active Directory domain accounts with non-expiring passwords and configure them to comply with security best practices by enforcing password expiration.

 1. On **SEA-SVR2**, select **Start**, right-click or access the **context** menu for **Windows PowerShell**, and then select **Run as administrator**.